aniruddhabhujang23-dotcom/Aniruddha-branch/README.md

-# Welcoe to Data Jungle 100!!
+# Welcome to Data Jungle 100!!
 Repo to practice basic github commands
 We will use this repository to practice the following Git Operations:
 1. Clone a repo